Family pay tributes to 'special' husband, father and granddad who was found dead in Sheffield pond

 He met Kay when they were 16 at a city steel works and were married for 46 years.

-The retired sales director was a huge Sheffield United fan and was often at Bramall Lane.
+The retired sales director was a huge Sheffield United fan and would often be seen at Bramall Lane.

-"He lived and breathed the Blades, if he would have been here for the promotion and the derby win, he would have loved it," Mrs Beeton said.
+"He lived and breathed the Blades, if he'd of been here for the promotion and the derby win, he'd of loved it," Mrs Beeton said.

 Recording a narrative conclusion, assistant coroner Abigail Combes ruled out suicide and said: " On January 26, 2017, Richard Beeton left his family home to go for a walk at approximately 5pm.

 "He had recent contact with the Functional Intensive Community Service and community mental health teams in the preceding days days and had presented with fluctuating mood.
 He denied any thoughts of harming himself when he was seen on January 24.